Natural Laxative Foods: Compare with drug store laxatives!

 Chia seeds absorb water from the digestive tract and form a gel-like substance.
 The gel-like substance then moist the stool.
 That makes it easy for stool to pass through the intestine for removal.

-Leafy Green Vegetables and Their Effectiveness as Laxative
+Leafy Green Vegetables and Their Effectiveness as a Laxative

 Leafy greens are another great source of dietary fiber.
 Here are a few examples of leafy green vegetables with their density of dietary fiber per 100 grams (6).

-• Beet Greens (3.7 grams dietary fiber per 100 grams of serving)
+• Beet Greens (3.7 grams of dietary fiber per 100 grams of serving)

-• Broccoli (2 grams dietary fiber per 100 grams of serving)
+• Broccoli (2 grams of dietary fiber per 100 grams of serving)

-• Artichoke (1.7 grams dietary fiber per 100 grams of serving)
+• Artichoke (1.7 grams of dietary fiber per 100 grams of serving)

-• Brussels Sprouts (3.5 grams dietary fiber per 100 grams of serving)
+• Brussels Sprouts (3.5 grams of dietary fiber per 100 grams of serving)

-• Spinach (2.4 grams dietary fiber per 100 grams of serving)
+• Spinach (2.4 grams of dietary fiber per 100 grams of serving)

-• Tomatoes (0.9 grams dietary fiber per 100 grams of serving)
+• Tomatoes (0.9 grams of dietary fiber per 100 grams of serving)

-The insoluble fiber of leafy green helps the prevention and curing of constipation.
+The insoluble fiber of leafy greens helps prevent and cure constipation.

 Aloe Vera As a Laxative

 Aloe Vera has many uses.
-Beauty and Health industries heavily use Aloe Vera in their products.
+The beauty and Health industries heavily use Aloe Vera in their products.

 It is just a matter of making a simple juice with Aloe Vera gel and a few other ingredients.